 If you decide to use boneless, skinless breasts or any white meat for that matter, reduce the slow cooker cook time by an hour or so and don’t let it sit on the WARM setting.
 Why?
 Because white meat over-cooks and dries out fairly quickly in the slow cooker.

 Adding Starch (not low-carb)

-The potatoes.
-I wanted this to be paleo so I used white sweet potatoes.
+Yes, you can add potatoes or sweet potatoes to this recipe.
+Obviously the recipe will no longer be low-carb but it will still be paleo/whole30.
+What you see in the pics are white sweet potatoes.
 Yes they exist.
 Most people think of orange flesh-colored yams when they hear sweet potatoes but in fact sweet potatoes come in many colors including white and purple.

-Slow Cooker Rosemary Dijon Chicken (Paleo/Whole30)
+Slow Cooker Rosemary Dijon VIDEO: